holmdk/holmdk.github.io/_posts/2018-01-01-deep_learning_small_data.md

 # Small Data, Big Decisions: Model Selection in the Small-Data Regime Paper Review

-To reiterate the aim of the paper, it is an empirical investigation of generalization error as a function of training set size on various architectures and hyperparameters for both ImageNet, CIFAR10, MNIST and EMNIST.
+The long-held viewpoint regarding overfitting for overparamterized neural networks has been challenged recently by several researchers [insert citations].
+One author (Belkin et al., 2019) even claims that a third regime exists besides underfitting and overfitting, which is called the _interpolation threshold_.
+This regime  includes massively overparameterized models that you would expect to overfit the data excessively.
+Nevertheless, it has been shown to demonstrate gradual decline in generalization error following an initial peak.
+This scenario is termed _double-descent_, and it has also been empirically validated in Nakkiran et al., 2019 for modern neural network architectures on established and challenging datasets.

-While there are many interesting hypothesis and empirical findings in the paper, we will focus exclusively on the **relative ranking hypothesis** (more on this in a moment).
-If the hypothesis is true, that essentially mean **you** can potentially perform model selection and hyperparameter tuning on a small subset of your training dataset for your next experiment, and by doing so save computational resources and your valuable training time.
-Due the this reason, we believe this hypothesis to be the most applicable and relevant for the majority of the people reading this post.
+While there are many interesting hypothesis and empirical findings within this line of research, we will focus exclusively on the **relative ranking hypothesis**.
+Before we explain this hypothesis, we note that if proven true then **you** can potentially perform model selection and hyperparameter tuning on a small subset of your training dataset for your next experiment, and by doing so save computational resources and valuable training time.
+Due the this reason, we believe this hypothesis to be one of the most applicable and relevant for the majority of the people reading this post.

-As a final experiment, we will also investigate one setting that was not investigated in the above paper and could potentially invalidate their claim, which is **imbalanced datasets**.
+As an additional experiment not included in the literature (as far as we know), we will investigate one setting that could potentially invalidate the relative ranking hypothesis, which is **imbalanced datasets**.

 Without further ado, lets try to break down the paper as efficiently as possible and include a few experiment.